-Canon 100D versus Sony A77 II
+Canon 100D vs Sony A77 II

-The Canon EOS 100D (called Canon SL1 in some regions) and the Sony Alpha SLT-A77 II are two digital cameras that were revealed to the public, respectively, in March 2013 and May 2014.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Sony Alpha SLT-A77 II are two digital cameras that were officially introduced, respectively, in March 2013 and May 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Sony provides 24 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Sony provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A77 II is notably larger (40 percent) than the Canon 100D.
 Moreover, the A77 II is substantially heavier (59 percent) than the 100D.
 It is noteworthy in this context that the A77 II is splash and dust-proof, while the 100D does not feature any corresponding weather-sealing.